 I create in the vast territory between improvisation and composition.
 As a guitarist and director, I seek new acoustic sounds, explore repetition as humanism, and borrow ideas from unexpected, mundane sources.
 I tour internationally with chamber-jazz trio Sound Underground, and direct ECHOensemble, a nine-member collaborative of musicians and dancers creating spontaneous evolving architecture of movement and sound.
 We premiere our first evening-length work in January, 2019.

-I grew up with the sounds of Bulgarian horo, Brazilian birimbau and Appalacian folk in the world music communities around Berkeley, California.
-I found the guitar at age 9, before curiosity about improvisation and the roots of American music led me to fall in love with jazz.
-I moved to Miami to complete a B.M. at the Frost School of Music, where I lived until relocating to New York City in 2017.
-I am an alumnus of Betty Carter’s Jazz Ahead and the Banff Centre.
+I grew up in Berkeley, California, steeped in folk musics from around the world.
+I found the guitar at age 9, before curiosity about improvisation and the roots of American music led me to study jazz.
+I moved to Miami to study at the Frost School of Music, where I lived until relocating to Brooklyn in 2017.

 “Jonah has a rare fire-in-the-belly passion for music that is apparent every time he plays… [he] is wise beyond his years."

-“A versatile guitarist… Udall navigates many roles with aplomb… [he is] a captivating soloist capable of grabbing a listener’s attention and holding it indefinitely."
+“A versatile guitarist… [and] a captivating soloist capable of grabbing a listener’s attention and holding it indefinitely."